Welcome

 (default) andDONUT

 All these types support one column for categories (X axis) and at least one column for Y axis.
 If this is respected, then simply changing the type will change the visualization.
-In another words, the following YAML will renders a BARCHART:
+In other words, the following YAML will render a BARCHART:

 datasets: